couchbase/sync_gateway/README.md

 Run `go get` again to get any missing dependencies (for example, new dependencies that have been added for this branch)

+NOTE: you will get a lot of warnings from running this command.

 ```
 $ cd $GOPATH/src/github.com/couchbase/sync_gateway/
 $ go get -u